Open-S2/open-vector-tile/motivation.md

 ### Blunt Thoughts on what would Drastically Improve Maplibre's Spec with little Effort

-After studying Maplibre's spec I want to honestly say I think it has a ton of potential.
-I want to just point out some things I think would help:
+After studying Maplibre's spec I want to honestly say I think it has a ton of potential but that I'm not yet convinced its the correct step forward for vector tiles.
+However, I do want to add some things I think would help move it forward:

 #### Dependency Management

 I am a firm believer that projects should avoid dependencies as much as possible, more-so in specification modules.
-I'd argue if MLT cleans up it's need for external dependencies, it would not only drastically reduce it's size complexity but also improve it's maintenance and ease of use.
+I'd argue if MLT cleans up it's need for external dependencies, it would not only drastically reduce it's size complexity but also improve it's maintenance, ease of use, and adoptability.

 As of writing I will explain the current dependencies and how they could be removed/replaced:

 * `@bufbuild/protobuf` - this has a weight of [`33.7 kB`](https://bundlejs.com/?q=%40bufbuild%2Fprotobuf&treeshake=%5B%7B+Message%2Cproto3+%7D%5D) in the spec.
-The java implementation seems to write these components by hand, so I believe the JS implementation could do the same and be smaller and simpler.
+The java implementation seems to write the components utilized by hand, so I believe the JS implementation could do the same and be smaller and simpler.
 * `@types/bytebuffer` - this isn't actually a dependency, its a type definition (dev dependency)
 * `bitset` - Can be replaced by a `Uint8Array` or `DataView`.
 * `bytebuffer` - This is an outdated/redundant module that's replaced by a `DataView` which works in all local tools (nodeJS, Deno, Bun) as well as in the [browser](https://caniuse.com/?search=DataView).
-What's more is it acts as [`52.5kB`](https://bundlejs.com/?q=bytebuffer&treeshake=%5B*%5D) of the cost of the spec.
+What's more is it singlehandedly acts as [`52.5kB`](https://bundlejs.com/?q=bytebuffer&treeshake=%5B*%5D) of the cost of the spec.
 * `@mapbox/point-geometry` not shown as of yet, but used as a dependency.
 I'm not sure why this is necessary.
-If you check the repository it's a simple class object that has a `x` and `y` properties with added functions.
+Its a JS module (not TS), If you check the repository it's a simple class object that has a `x` and `y` properties with added functions.
 I don't see where the functions are used, or why the Point class couldn't be created locally.

 I know this focuses on JS primarily, but I think the same ideology should be applied to all languages.
-Specifications (I argue) should be written to be simple and self-contained.
+Specifications (I argue) should be written to be simple and self-contained if possible.
 This topic sound almost nit-picky, but I disagree.
 I think an easy to read codebase goes a long way in peoples perception of your work and it's adoptability.

 #### Compression Tools